Richard Rellford: College career

-Rellford played college basketball at the University of Michigan, with the Michigan Wolverines.
+Rellford played college basketball for the Michigan Wolverines.

 Professional career

-Rellford was selected with the second pick of the fifth round in the 1986 NBA Draft by the Indiana Pacers.
+Rellford was selected with the second pick of the fifth round in the 1986 NBA draft by the Indiana Pacers.
 He played for the San Antonio Spurs for 4 games in 1987–88, averaging 4.0 points and 1.8 rebounds per contest.

 He played three seasons in the Israeli Basketball Premier League.
-In 1989–90 he averaged 26.6 points per game in the league, and averaged 9.2 rebounds per game.
+In 1989–90 he averaged 26.6 points per game in the league and averaged 9.2 rebounds per game.